Welcome to the Outdoor Trade Show Exhibitor Manual.

 The Shell Scheme is provided by Event Specialists and consists of the following:

 - White walls

 Please contact Event Specialists for exact measurements if you are either constructing a stand or display within the Shell Scheme walls or if you require more precise measurements for graphics etc.

-The Shell Scheme contractor is Event Specialists.
-For any shell scheme extras, please complete the Shell Scheme Form and return it to Event Specialists before the specified deadline.
+The Shell Scheme contractor is Event Specialist For any shell scheme extras, please complete the Shell Scheme Form and return it to Event Specialists before the specified deadline.